Holtorf Medical Group Latest Webinar!

 Due to a large donation, we are able to extend the Early Bird booking price of £48 until the end of July!

-From 1st August the price will still increase to £59, so don't leave it till the last minute to book!
+From 1st August the price may still increase to £59, so don't leave it till the last minute to book!

 For more information about the conference, click here or Click here to go to the booking form